AI & Automation Services

 Bespoke software development in the UK costs £10,000 to £500,000 depending on complexity, integration requirements, and team composition.
 The typical London SME project - a custom web application or internal business tool - costs £20,000 to £80,000 and takes 10 to 20 weeks.
 The businesses that get the best value from bespoke software are those that invest time in a clear specification before soliciting quotes, choose fixed-price contracts to manage cost risk, and budget realistically for ongoing maintenance at 15 to 25 per cent of build cost per year.
 The payback calculation is straightforward: if the software eliminates more than its annual maintenance cost in staff time or lost revenue, it delivers positive ROI.

 Written by Deen Dayal Yadav, Founder and Director of Softomate Solutions, London.
-Connect on LinkedIn.Let us help
+Connect on LinkedIn.We protect the real names of all clients featured in examples and case studies.
+Every testimonial is from a real client.

 Deen Dayal Yadav